-1. A Registered Collective Investment Scheme under the POI Law can be a limited company (including a protected cell company or incorporated cell company), a limited partnership or a unit trust.
+1. A Registered Collective Investment Scheme under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("POI Law") can be a limited company (including a protected cell company or incorporated cell company), a limited partnership or a unit trust.

 The Promoter and/or Investment Manager